 Some coffee lovers prefer a mug that’s bright, lively, and full of character.
 Others choose mugs because they are simple or functional or affordable.
-With so many options out there, our expert food writers researched and tested a wide variety of coffee mugs and espresso cups to help customers make a more informed decision.
-The testing team spent weeks assessing each coffee mug or espresso cup and rating them on their size, design, durability, and overall value until we had the final list below.
+With so many options out there, we researched and tested a wide variety of coffee mugs and espresso cups to help customers make a more informed decision.
+We spent weeks assessing each coffee mug or espresso cup and rating them on their size, design, durability, and overall value until we had the final list below.

 Best Overall, Coffee

 Available in many color options

 For a classic everyday mug, it doesn’t get much better than this gorgeous stoneware option from Le Creuset.
 Our coffee expert tested it over the course of several days and found it to be a wonderful blend of style and performance.
 It's comfortable to hold and drink from, thanks to a sturdy handle and gently curved lip.
 The stoneware is heavy, creating a high-end feeling and indicating that the mug will hold up over years of use.
 A scant number of online reviews mention that chipping can occur, but fortunately, our tester didn't come across any issues during the testing process.
 That said, the mugs are backed by 10-year warranty should any damage happen.

 Le Creuset is known for the various eye-catching colors its products come in, and this mug is no different with 20 color options to choose from.
 You’re bound to find a shade that matches your style or kitchen décor.
 The mug is also sold in sets of four.
 It's safe in the dishwasher and microwave as well as the oven if you to swap your coffee for a brownie in a mug.